-The creation and release of the allowance for expected credit losses has been included in operating costs in the Statement of Income (Loss) and Comprehensive Income (Loss).
+The creation and release of the allowance for expected credit losses has been included in operating costs in the Consolidated Statements of Income (Loss) and Comprehensive Income (Loss).
 Amounts charged to the allowance account are generally written off when there is no expectation of recovering additional cash.

-- c) Liquidity risk Liquidity risk is the risk that the Corporation will be unable to meet its financial obligations as they fall due.
+c) Liquidity risk - Liquidity risk is the risk that the Corporation will be unable to meet its financial obligations as they fall due.
 The Corporation manages liquidity risk through cash flow forecasting and regular monitoring of cash requirements including anticipated investing and financing activities.
 Typically, the Corporation ensures that it has sufficient cash or liquid investments available to meet expected operating expenses for a period of 30 days, excluding the potential impact of extreme circumstances that cannot reasonably be predicted, such as natural disasters.
 For the foreseeable future, the Corporation anticipates that cash flows from operations, working capital, and other sources of financing will be sufficient to meet its operating requirements, debt repayment obligations and will provide sufficient funding for anticipated capital expenditures.
 It is the Corporation's intention to renew any debt coming due in the next fiscal year.
-The maturities of long term financial liabilities are summarized in Note 7. - d) Environmental risk Environmental risk is inherent in the ownership of property.
-Various municipal, provincial, and federal regulations can result in penalties or potential liability for remediation should hazardous materials enter the environment.
-The presence of hazardous substances could also impair the Corporation's ability to finance or sell the property, or it may expose the Corporation to civil lawsuits.
-To mitigate such risk, the Corporation will procure recent or updated environmental reports for all acquisitions.
+The maturities of long term financial liabilities are summarized in Note 7.